sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 A separate test plan will be uploaded and reviewed by the community.

 # 6 Open Questions
-* There's still some debate in the SAI proposal over whether counter indices will be managed by the SAI or the user.
+* There's still an open question in the SAI proposal over whether counter indices will be managed by the SAI or the user.
 This doc is currently written as if the user is managing the indices, but if this changes then the design (specifically, the Config DB schema) will need to be revised.